lazee/freemarker-java-8/UPGRADE.md

 # Upgrade guide

+## Upgrade from 2.1 to 3.0

+### Upgraded FreeMarker

+Internally, we have upgraded from FreeMarker 2.3.31 to 2.3.33, and you should consider doing so too (optional however).

+Replace any occurrences of `VERSION_2_3_31` (or whatever version you are currently using), with `VERSION_2_3_33`.

+### Removed deprecated classes and methods

+Time for a cleanup!
+(Hence the bump to a new major) The following deprecated classes and methods have been removed:

+* `ZonedDateTimeStrategy` interface and implementations are removed.
+Use `ZoneStrategy` instead.
+* `SystemZoneDateTimeStrategy` is removed.
+Use `SystemZoneStrategy` instead.
+* `StaticZoneDateTimeStrategy` is removed.
+Use `StaticZoneStrategy` instead.
+* `KeepingZonedDateTimeStrategy` is removed.
+Use `KeepingZoneStrategy` instead.
+* `EnvironmentZonedDateTimeStrategy` is removed.
+Use `EnvironmentZoneStrategy` instead.

 ## Upgrade from 2.0 to 2.1

 Replace old deprecated `ZonedDateTimeStrategy` instances with the equivalent `ZoneStrategy` objects in the same package.